You are currently viewing U. S. family-based immigration

 You may request other relatives who are not immediate relatives, as long as they are assigned to a preferential category, these categories are:

-• First preference: Adult child over 21 years of age and single.
+• First preference: Adult child over 21 years of age and single

-• Second Preference (2A): Spouse of a permanent resident and their children under 21 years of age.
+• Second Preference (2A): Spouse of a permanent resident and their children under 21 years of age

-• Second Preference (2B): Single adult child of a permanent resident.
+• Second Preference (2B): Single adult child of a permanent resident

-• Third Preference: Married child of any age.
+• Third Preference: Married child of any age

-• Fourth Preference : Adult sibling.
+• Fourth Preference: Adult sibling

-Can A Permanent Resident Petition to bring A Relative?
+Can A Permanent Resident Petition To Bring A Relative?

-2. Unmarried children and children under 21 years of age.
+• Unmarried children under 21 years of age

-3. Unmarried children of any other age.
+• Unmarried children of any other age

-In order to petition to bring a family member, the legal permanent resident must submit the following:
+To apply for a family member, the legal permanent resident must submit the following:

-• Marriage certificate.
+• Marriage certificate

-• Divorce certificate.
+• Divorce certificate

 family reunification in the united states

-• Second preference (2B): The unmarried sons and daughters of a lawful permanent resident.
+• Second preference (2B): The unmarried sons and daughters of a lawful permanent resident

-• Fourth Preference: For the adult brother or sister of an American citizen.
+• Fourth Preference: For the adult brother or sister of an American citizen

 After Submitting The Application

-• If they are outside the United States, their request will be sent to the NVC, which will send this information to the U. S. consulate or embassy, the family member will have to go through the consular process for it.
+• If your family member is outside the United States, their request will be sent to the NVC, which will send this information to the U. S. consulate or embassy in their country of residence.
+The family member will have to go through the consular process in order to process this application.

 • Depending on the preferential category, the family member will have to wait until they receive an immigrant visa number when the petition is filed.

-Eligible For Form I-130
+Eligible for Form I-130

 American citizens can file a Form I-130 for:

-• Children.
+• Spouses

-• Siblings.
+• Children

-• Close relatives.
+• Close relatives

 Lawful permanent residents may file Form I-130 for:

-Not Eligible For Form I-130
+Not Eligible for Form I-130

-• A biological relative who obtained a Green Card or U. S. citizenship by adoption.
+• A biological relative who obtained a Green Card or U.S. citizenship through adoption.

-• Spouse who was not physically present at the marriage.
+• Spouse who was not physically present at the marriage

-• A spouse facing immigration court proceedings.
+• A spouse who was facing removal proceedings in immigration court

-• Grandparents, grandchildren, uncles, cousins, in-laws, or nephews.
+• Grandparents, grandchildren, uncles, cousins, in-laws or nephews

 marriage based green card interview questions

-If you want to be able to convince USCIS that you are in a true, romantic and committed relationship with your spouse, you can visit our specialized article on marriage-based Green Card interview questions.
-We also invite you to read the article “Can an undocumented immigrant get married in the United States?“, this will provide you with extensive knowledge about the legal processes in the U. S. regarding marriage.
+You must demonstrate to USCIS that you are in a bona fide marriage, which is a valid committed marriage.
+See our blog post on marriage-based Green Card interview questions.
+The following article is also helpful: “Can an undocumented immigrant get married in the United States?”.
+This will provide you with extensive knowledge about the legal processes in the U.S. regarding marriage.

 Eligibility Requirements